jorsol/pgjdbc/docs/documentation/head/connect.md

 	for now there is this URL parameter.
 Enable this only if you need to override the client encoding when doing a copy.

-* **logUnclosedConnections** = boolean

-	Clients may leak `Connection` objects by failing to call its `close()` method.
-Eventually these objects will be garbage collected and the `finalize()` method will be called which will close the `Connection` if caller has neglected to do this himself.
-The usage of a finalizer is just a stopgap solution.
-To help developers detect and correct the source of these leaks the `logUnclosedConnections` URL parameter has been added.
-	It captures a stacktrace at each `Connection` opening and if the `finalize()` method is reached without having been closed the stacktrace is printed to the log.

 * **autosave** = String

     Specifies what the driver should do if a query fails.
 In `autosave=always` mode, JDBC driver sets a savepoint before each query,